dracoventions/TWCManager/docs/Troubleshooting.md

    * A new message from a Slave that doesn't match previously known protocol signatures was recieved (unlikely), or
    * There is some issue with the wiring between the TWCs that causes the messages to be recieved in a corrupted form, or to run into one another.

+### Checksum incorrect

+If you see Checksum does not match messages, it means the checksum bit is not correct when computed from the data sent.
+This is a very strong sign of corruption between TWCManager and the Slave TWC(s).

+The recommendation here is to refer to the cabling section above and ensure everything is per the recommendations there.

+## LED Lights

+The LED lights on the TWC are useful for debugging what is happening.

+   * Continuous blinking red light on the TWC suggests that it is in slave mode and has not been in communication with a master for 30 seconds or more.